xiuql/BDSIM4CEPC/manual/source/installation.rst

   > sudo make install

 .. note:: This step is not stictly necessary.
 It is possible to simply create an alias to the
-	  exectuable ``bdsim`` that exists in the build directory in your shell profile.
+	  executable ``bdsim`` that exists in the build directory in your shell profile.
 This is common practice for developers who may wish to have a debug build of the code as well as the normal release build.